ryyppy/flow-guide/guidelines/README.md

 we don't have a solution for minified source code yet (except for writing libdef declarations by hand).

+Also, this method will eventually cause problems with future major (breaking) `flow` updates.
+Until the community made up their mind about how to handle these dependencies, we will hopefully be able to update flow-bin dependencies in consuming codebases as soon as we do in our libraries.

 <a name="libdef-files--external-libdef-files"></a><a name="5.1"></a>
 ### [5.2](#libdef-files--external-libdef-files) External Libdef Files